API

 Parameters:

-other – The other collection to compute the distance to
+other – The other collection.

 Returns: